siobhan008-stack/Gym/README.md

 Gym (Gym.html).
 This details information on what equipment is available in our gym and some photos.
 Classes menu page (Classes.html).
 This displays details on the classes we offer and descriptions of what each class is good for.
 Timetable menu page (Timetable.html) This displays details on what classes are on at which times.

-**Note** I purposely didn't keep a consisent design on the pool/gym /classes pages in an effort to show ability around different placings of text and images and responsive design.
+I purposely didn't keep a consisent design on the pool/gym /classes pages in an effort to show ability around different placings of text and images and responsive design.

 ## Features left  to be Implemented:
 - Add a download button on the timetable page so someone can have the schedule for the current month